fierceeo/SimplePoliceRegions/README.md

 **Commands**

-/police add (username)
+/police add (username) (region)

-/police remove (username)
+/police remove (username) (region)

+/police unjail (username)

 **Note:**

 Requires Essentials to be setup and  a jail named “jail1”

 This plugin has uuid support

+Note: I will be adding support for multiple jails soon